Scholarships for attending Freie Universität Berlin International Summer and Winter University (FUBiS) are generally offered by third parties.

 - Institute for International Education (IIE) features detailed descriptions of hundreds of study abroad scholarships for U.S. undergraduate, graduate and post-graduate students, and professionals.

 Scholarships for Australian Students

-- Endeavour Mobility Grant: Study Overseas Short-term Mobility Program is a student mobility program funded by the Australian government to support undergraduate and graduate students, allowing them to undertake a short-term study in global locations.
+- Endeavour Leadership Program: Study Overseas Short-term Mobility Program is a student mobility program funded by the Australian government to support undergraduate and graduate students, allowing them to undertake a short-term study in global locations.
 The study abroad opportunity must be for academic credit or a mandatory component of the study program in Australia.
 Australian citizens and permanent residents are eligible.

 - OS-Help Loan is a loan program funded by the Australian government that provides financial assistance to eligible Commonwealth Supported Place students to undertake some of their studies overseas.
 In order to be eligible, applicants must have completed one EFTLS and undertake full-time study overseas that will count towards their degree in Australia.
 The definition of full-time study (i.e. minimum of credit points to achieve) varies from university to university.
 Please contact the Study Abroad office of your home university to find out if you can apply for the OS-Help Loan program.
 Australian citizens or permanent humanitarian visa holders are eligible.

 Scholarships for U.S. Students

 - Benjamin A. Gilman International Scholarship is open to undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study and intern-abroad programs worldwide.
 The program aims to diversify the kinds of students who study abroad and the countries and regions where they go to by supporting undergraduates who might otherwise not participate due to financial constraints.